-20 6.
-The business sessions of the convention shall have a designated area in which all voting members will be seated.
+6. The business sessions of the annual meeting of members shall have a designated area in which all voting members will be seated.
 All members are requested to be in their seats at least five (5) minutes before the scheduled sessions open.